Anemonia alicemartinae

+Anemonia alicemartinae, commonly known as the sea rose, is a cryptogenic species of sea anemone in the family Actiniidae.

+It is named for its distinctive rose‑colored tentacles and bright red, bud‑like appearance.

-Anemonia alicemartinae is a cryptogenic species of sea anemone found on the rocky shores of north and central Chile.
-It has an eye-catching bright red color with bud-like structures.
-It is an anthozoa in the actiniidae family and is very similar to Anemonia natalensis and Pseudactinia varia from South Africa.
+The species inhabits rocky intertidal zones along the northern and central coast of Chile and closely resembles Anemonia natalensis and Pseudactinia varia from South Africa.

 Description

 Anemonia alicemartinae can easily be spotted off the coast of Chile from its bright red appearance.
 They are covered in a layer of mucus while submerged.
-It has a pedal disc diameter between 13–18 mm for a medium sized anemone to attach itself and tentacles reaching up to a length of 17 mm.
-Their tentacles are normally bent towards the center to cover the oral disc which is where the mouth is located for eating and expelling waste.
+It has a pedal disk diameter between 13–18 mm for a medium‑sized sea anemone to attach itself, with tentacles reaching lengths of up to 17 mm.
+Their tentacles are normally bent toward the center to cover the oral disk, which contains the mouth used for feeding and waste expulsion.

 Distribution and habitat

 Anemonia alicemartinae is distributed along the Chilean coast in intertidal zones and is one of the most abundant sea anemones in its region.
-They are generally found in groups of 5-10 in areas without direct wave surges.
+They are generally found in groups of 5–10 in areas without direct wave surges.
 They can thrive up to a depth of 16 meters in tide pools, normally attached to bare rock.
-Data shows temperature ranges from 13–23 °C and salinity ranges from 33–36‰ in their habitat.
-Over the past 50 years, its distribution has increased by >1900 km along the coast of the SE Pacific Ocean, making its expansion rate around 38 km yr -1.
-Its latitude has extended from 18°S to 36°S. While its original point of origin is unknown, scientific research points to the possible conclusion that it comes from the south of Peru.
+Data show temperature ranges from 13–23 °C and salinity ranges from 33–36‰ in their habitat.
+Over the past 50 years, its distribution has increased by >1900 km along the coast of the SE Pacific Ocean, making its expansion rate around 38 km yr⁻¹.
+Its latitude has extended from 18°S to 36°S. While its point of origin is unknown, scientific research points to the possible conclusion that it comes from southern Peru.
 The location of the highest population density was found to be off the coast of Arica.

-As there has been a rapid spread of this possible invasive species of anemone, studies were conducted to determine its large-scale movements.
-Conducted by Arancibia Lopez, the results of his findings concluded that the colonization of new sites is caused by two dispersal mechanisms, short distance displacement, and long distance movement, as a result of abiotic stress as well as biotic factors.
-The anemone does this by using a mechanism of detachment as well as re-adhesion to a substrate.
-This adhesion comes from the pedal disc, which is not very strong as this animal can be easily removed and re-attached, suggesting that human activity is another factor to blame for its increasing abundance.
+As there has been a rapid spread of this possible invasive species of sea anemone, studies were conducted to determine its large-scale movements.
+Conducted by Arancibia Lopez, the results of his findings concluded that the colonization of new sites is caused by two dispersal mechanisms, short distance displacement, and long distance movement, as a result of both abiotic stress and biotic factors.
+The species does this by using a mechanism of detachment and readhesion to a substrate.
+This adhesion comes from the pedal disk, which is not very strong, as this animal can be easily removed and reattached, suggesting that human activity is another factor to blame for its increasing abundance.

 Life cycle

 Group of A. alicemartinae off the coast of Chile in 2018.

 The life cycle begins at the reproduction of this organism.
-Reproduction of A. alicemartinae is done mainly through fission asexually and based on the original study with Häussermann as he observed multiple scars on the organism which is a sign of fission.
+Reproduction in A. alicemartinae occurs mainly through asexual fission as noted in the original description by Häussermann, who observed multiple scars on the organism, which is a sign of fission.
 The beginning life stages of A. alicemartinae do not include a larval phase, and the male sex has been proven to be infertile.
-Throughout the juvenile and adult stages it disperses across chosen substrates through detachment and reattachment.
+Throughout the juvenile and adult stages, it disperses across chosen substrates through detachment and reattachment.